Concepts and configuration

 • Example model: anthropic/claude-opus-4-6

-• Direct API-key models support the shared /fast toggle and params.fastMode; OpenClaw maps that to Anthropic service_tier (auto vs standard_only)
+• Direct public Anthropic requests support the shared /fast toggle and params.fastMode, including API-key and OAuth-authenticated traffic sent to api.anthropic.com; OpenClaw maps that to Anthropic service_tier (auto vs standard_only)

 • Auth: OAuth (ChatGPT)

-• CLI: openclaw onboard --auth-choice openai-codex or openclaw models auth login --provider openai-codex
+• CLI: openclaw onboard --auth-choice openai or openclaw models auth login --provider openai

 • Default transport is auto (WebSocket-first, SSE fallback)

-• Shares the same /fast toggle and params.fastMode config as direct openai/*
+• Shares the same /fast toggle and params.fastMode config as direct openai/*; OpenClaw maps that to service_tier=priority

 • Policy note: OpenAI Codex OAuth is explicitly supported for external tools/workflows like OpenClaw.